SixArm/sixarm-macos-setup/README.md

 Do you want to sync an iPhone, iPad, or other device?
 If so, connect these now.

-* You may want to launch iTunes, because this shows you what is synchronizing, and this can also make a backup of your device.
+* You may want to launch iTunes, because this shows you what is synchronizing.

+* If you use iTunes, then you can have iTunes make a backup of your device now.

-## Set Preferences & Defaults
+## Set System Preferences & Defaults

 We set a bunch of system preferences to customize our Desktop, Dock, Keyboard, Sound, and so on.

-* If you are a typical user, then you can pick and choose from our complete list of <a href="system_preferences.md">System Preferences</a>
+* For typical users: you can pick and choose from our complete list of <a href="notes/system_preferences.md">System Preferences</a>

-* If you are an advanced user, then you may prefer to run our <a href="defaults.sh">defaults script</a>.
+* Advanced users: run our <a href="notes/defaults.sh">defaults script</a>.

 ## Applications

 We use many applications.

-* If you are a typical user, then you can pick and choose using our list of <a href="appstore.md">App Store</a> apps and <a href="applications.md">Applications</a> that we download</a>.
+* Typical users: you can pick and choose using our list of <a href="notes/appstore.md">App Store</a> apps and <a href="notes/applications.md">Applications</a> that we download</a>.

 * If you are an advanced user, then you may prefer to use our scripts for brew, cask, mas, and so on.
 See below for these.